lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 The way these machines usually work is by *SSHing*, or using a terminal window, to send commands, or *SFTPing* to transfer files.
 In both cases, it's possible to use either a browser window, or an application related to the specific OS and hardware at hand.
-For the limited purpose of this demo, we are going to use the Google SSH browser that you can open clicking the **SSH** button on the far right of the instance line.
+For the limited purpose of this demo, we are going to use the Google SSH browser that you can open clicking the **SSH** button at the top of the instance details page.

 ## Installing the analytics software

 ### Install R

- - Create a user, home directory and set password:
+ - Create a user, home directory and set password and permissions:
    ```
    sudo useradd analytics
    sudo mkdir /home/analytics